marghe943/kibanaChoroplethMap/README.md

 2. one or more fields (corresponding to the previous ones) of type [GEO_SHAPE](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-shape.html) POINT.

 This is needed because at present geo_shape queries can't be executed on geo_point field types, thus you have to do those queries on a geo_shape field of type Point.
 Nonetheless the geo_point field is useful to restrict the number of geo_shape borders on which making the geo_shape queries.
-You do this by creating a geo_bounding_box box on the georeferenced data (geo_point field, can't be done on the geo_shape field of type Point) and intersect it with all the geo_shape borders contained in the 'world' index.
+You do this by creating a geo_bounding_box on the georeferenced data (geo_point field, can't be done on the geo_shape field of type Point) and intersect it with all the geo_shape borders contained in the 'world' index.

 For example: